syed-islam/syed-islam.github.io/docs/notes/aws-practitioner/domains.md

 `Cloud Service Models`
 :   Infrastructure as a Service (IaaS), Software as a Service (SaaS) - Gmail, Platform as a Service (PaaS) -

-`Dedicated Host`
-:   Choose instance placement, visibility of cores and sockets, meets licensing needs.

-`Dedicated Instance`
-: More costly than shared, uses dedicated hardware without the visibility.

 `High Availability`
 :   Replication across multiple geographical zones.